 - Settle upon your company structure

-- File the application and submit required documents to the Companies Registry of Hong Kong
+- Apply and submit required documents to the Companies Registry of Hong Kong

-Want to learn a step-by-step guide to forming a company in Hong Kong?
-Find out more: How to Set Up a company in Hong Kong
+How do you form a company in Hong Kong?
+The process is obviously streamlined and straightforward like this: How to Set Up a company in Hong Kong

-As compared to a sole proprietorship or a partnership, entrepreneurs with a desire of starting an e-commerce business in Hong Kong are highly recommended to pick a private limited company to go for.
+As compared to a sole proprietorship or a partnership, to start an eCommerce business in Hong Kong through a private limited company is a worth-considering option.

 3.2.
 Open a ‘bank’ account in Hong Kong